MicrosoftDocs/VBA-Docs/api/Outlook.MoveOrCopyRuleAction.ActionType.md

 ## Remarks

  The moving or copying rule action is supported only by rules for receiving messages.
-For more information, see[Specify Rule Actions](../outlook/How-to/Rules/specifying-rule-actions.md).
+For more information, see [Specify Rule Actions](../outlook/How-to/Rules/specifying-rule-actions.md).

 ## See also